HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ## **Limitations**
 - The program does not support pinning apps to the taskbar using the drag and drop gesture, and this feature is currently not planned.
-However, you still can pin apps to the taskbar by clicking on their icons with the right mouse button, and then "Pin to taskbar" from the list.
+However, you still can pin apps to the taskbar by clicking on their icons with the right mouse button, and then "Show more options" -> "Pin to taskbar" from the list.
+[Example](https://www.thewindowsclub.com/how-to-pin-any-app-to-the-taskbar-in-windows-11).

 - If the program does not work for you, and you're using the custom skin modifications / themes, please add the following line to your [configuration file](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/blob/main/CONFIGURATION.md):
 ```